Menu

 Social and emotional learning

-Personal development – 5 Social and Emotional competencies
+Personal development – Social and Emotional Learning and Development

-At Dickens Heath Community Primary School, social and emotional learning (SEL) competencies are central to pupils’ personal development.
-They are embedded across the school’s culture, curriculum, and pastoral approaches — not just in discrete lessons.
-These competencies support pupils to grow socially, emotionally, and behaviourally so they can become confident, resilient, and well-rounded individuals.
+At Dickens Heath Community Primary School, social and emotional learning (SEL) is central to pupils’ personal development and is embedded throughout the school’s culture, curriculum, and pastoral support.
+SEL helps pupils develop the social, emotional, and behavioural skills needed to become confident, resilient, and well-rounded individuals.

-There are five core social and emotional competencies:
+There five core social and emotional competencies are:

 Self-awareness is: the ability to recognise emotions and thoughts and to understand how they influence behaviour and being aware of our strengths and having a belief in oneself (self-efficacy).